simeon/Drazzard/README.md

 </p>

 # About
 _Drazzard_ is a round-based survival game.
 You, as a mighty wizard, have the power to cast exploding boulders toward enemies!
 Each wave spawns more enemies than the previous one.
-Enemies get stronger and faster as the rounds progress, so you'll have to start leading the crowd while waiting for your mana to increase.
+Enemies get stronger and faster as the rounds progress, so the game difficulty scales up as times goes on.
+Have fun!

 # Controls
 | Button            | Action        |